-BS6853 Class 1A compliant, they are able to withstand the impact of a large projectile at speeds of up to 220km/h (136mph) – faster than the top speed of a British HST train.
-These composites can also be engineered to offer bulletproof qualities - resisting the penetration of a 0.22 LR calibre round fired at distance of six metres.
+As transport networks focus on developing ever faster trains, BFG International is focusing on ever greater protection for drivers and passengers.
+BS6853 Class 1A compliant, these composites are able to withstand the impact of a large projectile at speeds of up to 220km/h (136mph) - faster than the top speed of a British HST train.
+They can also be engineered to offer bulletproof qualities, resisting the penetration of a 0.22 LR calibre round fired at a distance of six metres.

 First developed in 2012 for the Adelaide Metro front ends, BFG has subsequently used this technology to produce anti-ballistic panels for the Queensland Rail New Generation rolling stock front ends, EDI driver desks, and other projects.